specklesystems/speckle-server/packages/frontend-2/readme.md

 Sometimes the codegen throws misleading errors and the issue is actually something completely different so I suggest removing the new graphql fragments/operations you've added one by one until the generation works again, to isolate the problematic graphql code.
 And then thoroughly investigate the fragments/operations you've added, because you might have a syntax error somewhere.

+### Testing

+We have some E2E tests here.
+You can run them the following way:

+1. `yarn test:e2e` - Run tests on dev server.
+Can be slow since it will re-build the app on each test run.
+1. `yarn test:e2e:static` - Run tests on static build.
+This is faster since it doesn't need to rebuild the app on each test run.
+1. `yarn test:e2e:browser` - Run tests on static build in a headed browser with GUI.
+Can be useful for debugging.

+#### Running E2E tests in a browser

+Make sure you run this to ensure deps are available: `npx playwright install-deps`

 ## Production

 Build the application for production: